Become a campus organizer

 We work on problems that affect everybody, not just students or a specific group or constituency.
 Our chapters and clubs on campuses across the country provide the training, professional support, and resources students need to make a difference on issues like getting our country to adopt more clean energy, saving our remaining wildlife and wild places, protecting bees and other pollinators, and turning the tide on the plastic waste crisis.

 WHAT YOU'LL DO

-Our organizers provide students the training and resources they need to become movement leaders by recruiting volunteers, training potential leaders to take on more responsibility, and doing campaign work themselves.
+As a campus organizer, you’ll work on college campuses to recruit passionate students, provide skills training, and work alongside student activists on their campaigns, giving guidance so that we get results.
+You’ll help student activists become movement leaders by recruiting volunteers, training potential leaders to take on more responsibility, and doing campaign work themselves.

 KEY RESPONSIBILITIES INCLUDE:

 - Inspiring and recruiting hundreds of students to take action on important issues.

 - Helping students run strategic campaigns.
 Campus organizers will recruit and train students virtually to run campaigns such as committing the campus to 100 percent renewable energy, eliminating single-use plastics, making college more affordable, and more.

 - Building a coalition.
 Campus organizers work with student volunteers and interns to build a diverse, invested coalition of organizations.

 - Training students to be effective social change leaders, using skills such as generating grassroots support and coordinating lobby days and news conferences.